Pauline Engel: Biography

 Born in 1930 in Waimea West to Roman Catholic parents, John and Eileen Engel, she was one of five siblings.
 A sister in the Sisters of Mercy, Nga Whaea Atawhai o Aotearoa, she became an educator.
 In 1983, the third principal of Carmel College.
 She was the first principal to be appointed by Carmel College's Board of Governors.
 Engel taught history, English, geography, and religious studies at Carmel College from 1965 to 1983.
 After retiring, she was appointed as the Vicar for Education for the Diocese of Auckland.

 In the 1995 Queen's Birthday Honours, Engel was appointed a Dame Commander of the Order of the British Empire, for services to education, having been made a Commander of the same order in the 1986 Queen's Birthday Honours.

 Engel worked with the Ministry of Justice and wrote a history on the abolition of capital punishment in New Zealand, prior to entering religious life.

 At the age of 85, Engel submitted an opposition to the introduction of assisted suicide to the Parliamentary Health Committee.
-A critic of apartheid in South Africa, she opposed the Springbok Tour in 1981 and was among the religious who actively opposed rugby matches in Auckland.
+A critic of apartheid in South Africa, she opposed the 1981 Springbok Tour and was among the religious who actively opposed rugby matches in Auckland.

 Engel died at North Shore Hospital, Takapuna on 15 November 2017, aged 87.
 At the time of her death, she was one of the last two nuns to live at the convent at Carmel College.
 A requiem mass for Engel was held at St. Joseph's Catholic Church in Takapuna on 20 November 2017.
 She was buried at Waikaraka Cemetery.